moonbeeper/yatruckmp-cli/README.md

 ## Installation

-Just grab the executable in its zip or msi from the [latest release](https://github.com/moonbeeper/yatruckmp-cli/releases/latest) page.
+Just grab the executable in a zip or msi from the latest [release](https://github.com/moonbeeper/yatruckmp-cli/releases/latest).

 ## Usage